Zhang-Wenwen/FL_Ped_AT_Seg/README.md

     subject001.nii.gz
 ```

-If multiple modalities exist (e.g., T1, T2, FLAIR), they should be indexed as:
+If multiple contrasts exist (e.g., Out of phase, In phase), they should be indexed as:
 ```
 subject001_0000.nii.gz  # Multicontrast 1
 subject001_0001.nii.gz  # Multicontrast 2